Mel Stottlemyre Jr.

-Melvin Leon Stottlemyre Jr. (born December 28, 1963) is an American professional baseball pitching coach and a former right-handed pitcher in Major League Baseball, who played for the Kansas City Royals.
+Melvin Leon Stottlemyre Jr. (born December 28, 1963) is an American professional baseball pitching coach and a former right-handed pitcher who played in Major League Baseball (MLB) for the Kansas City Royals.

 Listed at 6 ft, 190 lb, Stottlemyre is the son of former New York Yankees starting pitcher and longtime MLB pitching coach Mel Stottlemyre and the elder brother of Todd Stottlemyre, who won 138 games during a 14-year big-league career.

 Amateur career

 Stottlemyre attended the University of Nevada-Las Vegas, and in 1984 he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.

 Professional career

 Houston Astros

 Stottlemyre was selected in the 1982 Major League Baseball draft by the Seattle Mariners, but did not sign.
 He was later drafted in the January Secondary 1985 Major League Baseball draft by the Houston Astros.
 Stottlemyre began his playing career in 1985 with the Class-A Asheville Tourists of the South Atlantic League in the Astros organization.
 In his first year, he went 5–4 with a 2.75 earned run average (ERA) in 14 games, 13 starts.

 In 1986, Stottlemyre split the season between the Class-A Asheville Tourists and the Class-A Osceola Astros.
 He went 3–1 with a 2.10 ERA in seven games, all starts.
 With Osceola, Stottlemyre went 0–7 with a 7.82 ERA in nine games, eight starts.
 This gave him a combined record of 3–8 with a 5.01 ERA on the year.

 Stottlemyre began the 1987 season with the Double-A Columbus Astros of the Southern League.
 He was traded by the Astros to the Kansas City Royals on July 29, 1987 for Buddy Biancalana.